andreafiori/doctrine-simple-tree/README.md

 ## TODO

-I wanted to print the categories in various forms.
+- Print the categories in various forms
-There's an example on index.php with a code block to turn in a recursive function.
+- There's an example on index.php with a code block to turn in a recursive function.

 ## Resources